apiel/zicBox/CONTRIBUTE.md

 >-- zicOs
 >```

-### 💻 TypeScript / JSX (Config & UI)
-The configuration file is generated using TypeScript / JSX.
-Right now, the UI and the audio track configurations, are defined using some TS file that is then compiled to a JSON config file.

-One long-term goal would be to build a web-based drag-and-drop UI for configuring and routing modules, making zicBox much easier to use.

-Ways to help:
-- Improve the existing TS-based config generator and polish the current UI
-- Work on UI/UX for a future drag-and-drop editor

 ### 🎨 UX & Visual Design
 Good design makes a huge difference, not only in how zicBox looks, but in how easy and enjoyable it is to use.